hadam1993/ScientificComputing/README.md

 # ScientificComputing Project 1

 The program for project 1 for the scientific computing course.
+The program to run this code is in the python file createCubicSpline.py Dependencies for this program are numpy and matplotlib.

 The project was to create a program that takes in four data points and then constructs a cubic spline that maintains C2 continuity.
 The program gives the user the option to view an example